Introduction: Alternately Occluding Dichoptic Modifier of Stereoscopic Transmission 32 [STM32F103C8T6+STMAV340 VGA Superimposer]

 Now you can connect your graphics card or video game console to the VGA IN, connect your 3D display to VGA OUT and 5V power supply into micro USB.
 When AODMoST 32 is powered, it waits for the video signal (and detection of sync pulses polarization).
 It is signalized by red NO SIGNAL LED being lit up.
 Also blue LEDs should be constantly turned on.
 If they are blinking, it means that something is wrong with 8MHz HSE crystal.
 During this time you may push buttons, to check if they are connected properly.
 If at least one button is being pressed, yellow LEDs are on.
 When two or more buttons are being pressed, white LEDs are lit as well.
 When video signal is detected, start-up sequence commences.
 It consist of every second LED in a row being lit up (0b10101010) for 300ms, then four other LEDs are turned on for 300ms (0b01010101).
 Its done, so that you may check that LEDs are connected properly to the MCU.

-As of now, device has 3 working modes of operation.
+Device has 4 working modes of operation.
 By default it starts in MODE 0: VIDEO PASS-THROUGH.
-There is also MODE 1: TOP – BOTTOM and MODE 2: SIDE BY SIDE.
+There is also MODE 1: TOP – BOTTOM, MODE 2: SIDE BY SIDE and MODE 3: FREE FLOATING OBJECTS.
 There are 6 pages of settings.
 Those with numbers 0 and 3 contain settings of frequency/period, occlusion rate, objects being on/off and such.
 Pages 1 and 4 contain position settings while pages 2 and 5 contain size settings.
 By pressing MODE + PAGE buttons you restore default settings in all modes.
 There are also options for changing object shapes, introducing mask pattern and randomizing some of the settings.
-You can read more about configuring AODMoST 32 in manual.pdf
+You can read more about configuring AODMoST 32 in manual_1.00.pdf

 Alternatively you may also use Xbox 360, which supports VGA output and has a few games that support 3D in Top – Botom or Side by Side.
-Here you can find a list of Xbox 360 games that support 3D (although there are some mistakes here, for example a copy of Halo: Combat Evolved Anniversary that I tested does not support Top-Bottom, neither SBS).
+Here you can find a list of Xbox 360 games that support 3D (although there are some mistakes in this list, for example a copy of Halo: Combat Evolved Anniversary that I tested does not support Top-Bottom, neither SBS).

 Of course you can also find movies in Top – Bottom or Side By Side format and play them on wide variety of hardware.